rehanbchinoy/rehanbchinoy.github.io/about.md

 title: About
 published: true
 ---
-Hi!
-I’m Rehan, and I'm a second-year undergrad studying applied math and neuroscience at UCLA.
-Currently, I'm working in the [Buonomano Lab](http://buonomanolab.com) at UCLA, where I'm training recurrent neural networks (RNNs) to perform short-term memory tasks and analyzing the temporal dynamics of the trained networks.
+I'm a fourth-year undergrad studying applied math and neuroscience at UCLA.
+Currently, I'm working in the [Buonomano Lab](http://buonomanolab.com) at UCLA, where I'm training recurrent neural networks (RNNs) to perform timing and short-term memory tasks and analyzing the recurrent dynamics of the trained networks.

 In my free time I enjoy doing yoga, playing piano, and playing soccer.